-Potential Impact Scoping Justification Scoped In / Out construction/decommissioning activity may also disturb birds, e.g. as a result of construction lighting.
-Indirect effects on habitats or individual birds Indirect effects from construction/decommissioning activities have the potential to temporarily or permanently affect habitats, such as pollution, sedimentation, changes to hydrological flow.
-Direct impacts (killing/injury) to nesting birds Breeding birds (including nests, eggs and young) could be killed or injured during site clearance.
-Scoped In Operation and Maintenance Collision with Onshore Scheme infrastructure The onshore export cables and grid cablesare underground (with the potential for it to be bridged), and the convertor station will be up to 30 m in height, in keeping with existing buildings in the immediate vicinty.
-Therefore the collision risk to birds is not considered to be signficiant.
-Scoped Out Disturbance and damage to habitats or to individual birds Indirect effects on habitats or individual birds Indirect effects from operation and maintainence activities have the potential to temporarily or permanently affect habitats, such as pollution, sedimentation, changes to hydrological flow.
+Potential Impact Scoping Justification may also disturb birds, e.g. as a result of construction lighting. construction/decommissioning activity Indirect effects on habitats or individual birds Indirect effects from construction/decommissioning activities have the potential to temporarily or permanently affect habitats, such as pollution, sedimentation, changes to hydrological flow.
+Scoped In Direct impacts (killing/injury) to nesting birds Breeding birds (including nests, eggs and young) could be killed or injured during site clearance.
+Operation and Maintenance Collision with Onshore Scheme infrastructure The onshore export cables and grid cablesare underground (with the potential for it to be bridged), and the convertor station will be up to 30 m in height, in keeping with existing buildings in the immediate vicinty.
+Therefore the collision risk to birds is not considered to be significiant.
+Scoped Out Disturbance and damage to habitats or to individual birds - Indirect effects on habitats or individual birds Indirect effects from operation and maintainence activities have the potential to temporarily or permanently affect habitats, such as pollution, sedimentation, changes to hydrological flow.
 Scoped In